Description

 - If you’re short on time: let it sit at room temperature for 1 hour.
 That’s the minimum amount of time the salt needs to do its job.

-- If you have more time and want better flavor and a deeper crust: place the salted filet on a wire rack set over a baking sheet and leave it uncovered in the fridge for 2 to 6 hours (this is the option I recommend).
+- If you have more time and want a deeper flavor and better crust: leave it uncovered in the fridge for 4 to 6 hours (this is the option I recommend).

 Make the Compound Butter (Optional)